 If you are really struggling with ideas of what to sell on Etsy to make money, why not take a look at the site to see what others are doing?

-See this as an opportunity for inspiration, but make sure you don’t copy someone another idea.
-If you are really switched on, this is the best stage to create or order a prototype or test of your product.
+See this as an opportunity for inspiration, but make sure you do not copy someone another idea.
+If you are really switched on, this is the best stage to create or order a prototype or test your product.
 It will allow you to see what it will look like, make it easier to take product photos, and also test out the build quality.

 Selection Of Name and Logo